mindspawn/OWUI_Sidebar/README.md

 - **Seamless fallback**: If you're away from your local network, the extension automatically uses your external URL
 - **Optimized performance**: When you have access to the internal URL, queries are processed directly without going through tunnels (Tailscale, Cloudflare, etc.), resulting in faster response times and reduced latency

-Both internal and external URL defaults are preset to `https://chat.foo.bar`.
-Update them from the options page (or via sync storage) when pointing at a different OWUI deployment.
+Both internal and external URL defaults now live in `urlConfig.js` (preset to `https://chat.foo.bar`).
+Update that file for repo-level defaults, or override them from the options page / sync storage when pointing at a different OWUI deployment.

 Without this approach, you might encounter:
 - Login prompts when already authenticated